• Skip to primary navigation

 1. Wash the lemons and slice them.
 Set them aside.

-2. Pour water in a large container, like a food-grade bucket or a very large jar.
+2. Pour water into a large container, like a food-grade bucket or a very large jar.
 Add sugar and stir well to help start to dissolve the sugar.

 3. Add lemon slices, flowers, and tartaric acid.
 Stir well again.

-4. Cover the bucket with a kitchen towel and let the mixture steep for 24 hours.
+4. Cover the bucket with a kitchen towel and steep the mixture for 24 hours.

 5. Squeeze the juice out of the lemon slices into the mixture.